parsiya/evil-electron/README.md

 properly.
 If you know how to fix this please let me know.

 ### Should I Also Copy the `app.asar.unpacked` Directory?
 No. These are excluded files that are not needed for the application.
+If you run the commands above it should have been deleted.

-### I Want Package and Make a Standalone Electron Application
+### I Want to Package and Make a Standalone Electron Application
 See https://www.electronjs.org/docs/tutorial/application-distribution.

 ### Do I Need `nodeIntegration`?